Geofflac/ebusinesscard/README.md

 For this project, the target is to create a one-page web app that will be used as a ebusiness card.
 To access this website, an NFC tag  and a QR will be stuck to the physical business card.
-The web app is deployed with HEROKU.
+The web app is deployed with RENDER.

 Final result :